The Construction Advantage

 Buyers Beware, Contractors Relax: New Jersey Tightens the Time in Which to Bring a Lawsuit on a Construction Defect

 Recently purchased a property?
 Discovered a construction defect?
 Your time to bring a lawsuit based on the defect may be quickly expiring.

 In a recent decision, the New Jersey Supreme Court held that the statute of limitations for construction defects begins to run when any owner, whether current or prior, knew or reasonably should have known of a defect.
-Although this ruling is not applicable to disputes in Maine courts, it offers a potential preview of how a Maine court might rule in a similar situation.
+Although this ruling is not applicable to disputes in ME courts, it offers a potential preview of how a ME court might rule in a similar situation.